 One fun way of doing this is to make a music playlist for chore time.
 You can pick a time each day where you do chores, like after dinner, then turn on your playlist and everyone works until the playlist is done.

 The term “gamification” refers to turning a mundane task into a game.
 Household chores offer an incredible opportunity for gamification, and you and your children’s creativity is the only limiting factor.

 You could turn cleaning time into a dance party, or have a race to see who gets done first.
 Another classic gamification technique is to create a “sticker chart,” but instead of a regular calendar sticker chart, turn it into a board game where their stickers lead to a winning destination.

-Ultimately, you want chores to be a positive aspect of your children’s lives.
+Parents want chores to be a positive part of their child’s life.
+You want to instill the right perception, facilitate their development and growth, and make chores a bonding experience.
 Keeping a tidy home should be something that everyone participates in and everyone enjoys doing.
 So stop nagging, and use chores to help bring your family closer together.